 Should You Use a Lean or an Agile Supply Chain?

 In today’s fast-paced and global market, most businesses are opting for the flexibility of an agile supply chain.
 However, agile chains can create high levels of waste and drive up prices for certain types of goods.

-• How will fluctuations in the economy influence your product, your consumers, and spending habits?
+- How will fluctuations in the economy influence your product, your consumers, and the spending habits of your industry?

 The Bottom Line

-At LTX, we create a unique pathway for your goods, ensuing your supply chain is the perfect mix of lean and agile for your company.
-Consult with LTX to discuss customized services for your business’ supply chain needs.
+Here at Redwood Logistics, we can help you create unique pathways for your goods, ensuring your supply chain is the perfect mix of lean and agile.